cryptimeleon/cryptimeleon.github.io/contributors/setup.md

 ## Testing Changes

 Once you have done some changes to a library, you might want to test the effect of these changes on the other libraries.
-For example, as **upb.crypto.craco** relies on **upb.crypto.math**, changes to the math library should be followed by testing the craco library with the new changes.
+For example, as Craco relies on Math, changes to the math library should be followed by testing the craco library with the new changes.

 To do this, there are two options: Local installation and composite builds.